devnullsp/ahkWebDrive/readme.md

 wd.execute("arguments[0].click()",[we]))
 ```

-One more, plus complex.
-Using an element object into other general object.
-This example move to Document page and show one alert (but not in this order ;) ).
+In the end, one more complex.
+Pushing an element object into another general object and using it as a parameter in a Javascript call.

 ```
 ; get Session